uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

-How to construct LIgO motifs inspired by VDJdb
+Constructing LIgO motifs inspired by VDJdb
 ===================================================

 LIgO enables the generation of motifs based on either a PSSM or a combination of a short amino acid sequence (i.e., a seed) and a list of hamming distances.
 When starting from a known sequence motif present in a group of TCRs, a PSSM can be used.
 However, when the exact distribution of every amino acid is unknown, the simpler method of defining a seed and distances is recommended.